-For starters – it’s not my first time learning Russian and it’s not completely from the scratch – I was taking Russian lessons in primary school.
-Back in the time, I had a lot of them, but really hated everything about it.
-But let’s be honest – I completed my Russian adventure 13 years ago (altogether with primary school) and never looked back.
+To start with – it’s not my first time learning Russian, and it’s not completely from scratch – I was taking Russian lessons in primary school.
+Back in the time, I had a lot of them but really hated everything about it.
+But let’s be honest – I completed my Russian adventure 13 years ago (all together with primary school) and never looked back.

-So at the initial point I knew some of the letters and still remembered song Я шагаю по Москве (translit: Ya shagayu po Moskve, ang.
+So at the initial point, I knew some of the letters and still remembered song Я шагаю по Москве (translit: Ya shagayu po Moskve, eng.
 I’m walking the streets across Moscow).

-Didn’t know where to start in the process of recalling the language so went the easiest possible road – I found and played song mentioned above.
-I also bought a book called 15 minutes of Russian everyday and a cyrillic exercise book (even three of them).
+I didn’t know where to start in the process of recalling the language, so I went down the most accessible possible road – I found and played the song mentioned above.
+I also bought a book called 15 minutes of Russian every day and a Cyrillic exercise book (even three of them).

-But then I fought that I can reach to my longtime forgotten friend – DuoLingo App.
+But then I thought that I could reach my longtime forgotten friend – DuoLingo App.
 Has it passed the exam?
 Should you use Duo to reignite the flame of language learning?
 Keep reading.

-I signed up to a Russian Course on Duo.
-In this app there is no possibility of choosing the right level adjusted to your skills – you can only sign for a language course.
+I signed up for a Russian Course on Duo.
+In this app, there is no possibility of choosing the right level adjusted to your skills – you can only sign for a language course.
 If you want to skip some part you already know, you have to Test Out a group of skills.
-You cannot choose which skills you want to test, they are grouped.
-However the key in which they were linked remains mysterious.
+You cannot choose which skills you want to test.
+They are grouped.
+However, the key in which they were linked remains mysterious.

-I had a long break from learning Russian (13 years – it’s like a half of my current lifespan), so I decided to start from the beginning.
-There were some really easy words for starters, but there was something lacking – and it was a Cyrillic alphabet!
-Unfortunately Duo doesn’t offer single-letter questions in their courses.
-I was struggling the first day because I couldn’t recall right letters.
-But somehow I got through it and achieved the first badge!
+I had a long break from learning Russian (13 years – it’s like half of my current lifespan), so I decided to start from the beginning.
+There were some straightforward words for starters, but something was lacking – and it was a Cyrillic alphabet!
+Unfortunately, Duo doesn’t offer single-letter questions in their courses.
+I was struggling the first day because I couldn’t recall the correct letters.
+But somehow, I got through it and achieved the first badge!

 Yes, badge.
 DuoLingo uses various gamification tricks to keep you involved in learning (and possibly, monetize their product).
 There are 5 most basic gamification elements in Duo:

-- Health: for each incorrect answer you are losing one of your five health points.
-You can restore it either practicing or by buying them for diamonds.
+- Health: for each incorrect answer, you are losing one of your five health points.
+You can restore it either by practicing or by buying them for diamonds.

 - Streak: Amount of days when you were learning.
-I think that it was designed to keep you learning everyday.
-I don’t know if there are some rewards for a bigger streak.
-If you don’t want to learn during some day you can buy a Streak Freeze.
+I think that it was designed to keep you learning every day.
+I don’t know if there are some rewards for a more significant streak.
+If you don’t want to learn someday, you can buy a Streak Freeze.

 - Badges: There are some rewards on your profile for various achievements – ex.
 Doing 20 lessons without getting anything wrong.

-- Leaderboard: Classic one.
+- Leaderboard: A classic one.
 Compare your achievements with your friends.

-Ok, so now we know how to use DuoLingo app.
-I went straight to work and was accomplishing about the 3 lessons a day.
-Every lesson consists of listening, writing and speaking exercises.
-It is pretty complex and a nice way to learn.
+Ok, so now we know how to use the Duolingo app.
+I went straight to work and was accomplishing about the three lessons a day.
+Every class consists of listening, writing, and speaking exercises.
+It is pretty complex and an excellent way to learn.

-I have to admit that ads and health points were really annoying for me.
-Getting rid of them requires Plus account.
-There are some other perks of a DuoLingo Plus subscription (price starts from 29,59 PLN/month, if payed annually):
+I have to admit that ads and health points were annoying for me.
+Getting rid of them requires a Plus account.
+There are some other perks of a DuoLingo Plus subscription (price starts from 29,59 PLN/month if paid annually):

-You can also participate in community-driven Language Club.
-I haven’t participated in the club, because of my really low language skills.
+You can also participate in a community-driven Language Club.
+I haven’t participated in the club because of my shallow language skills.